Academic Honor Code

 Students who withdraw or leave the College for a duration greater than one (1) academic year are not guaranteed a similar financial aid award package upon their return.
 The policies and availability of financial aid might vary from one year to the next.
 Therefore, no student is guaranteed Rollins’ grants and scholarships upon their return to the College.
 Students who have been gone for more than one (1) academic year will be considered for financial aid in comparison to all other Transfer Students being admitted in that same semester.

 When a student’s study and work habits do not meet the high standards required of Rollins College, a suspension may be well spent at another institution developing more effective habits.
-No academic credit earned during an academic suspension will be transferable back to the College.

 When personal or social issues have led to the suspension, Rollins College requires the student to use the suspension to address the personal and/or social issues impeding academic success.
 In the case of a social suspension, enrolling in another academic institution for the suspension may not be to the student’s advantage.
 No academic credit earned during a social suspension will be transferable back to the College.